JohnLCaron/rlauxe/README.md

 # Comparing Sample Sizes by Audit type

 Here  we characterize the number of samples needed for each audit type.
-For clarity of presentaton, we assume we have only one contest, and also ignore the need to estimate sizes for each audit round.
+For clarity of presentaton, we assume we have only one contest, and ignore the need to estimate sizes for each audit round.
 This is a _one sample at a time_ audit, which terminates as soon as the risk limit is confirmed or rejected.

 In the section [Estimating Sample Batch sizes](#estimating-sample-batch-sizes) below, we deal with the